-As a co-author of our paper, I spent time in Addis Ababa and Oromia, Ethiopia, talking with older women.
-I met Aselefech, at 70 years old caring for two grandchildren, a sick husband, and an adult son with a mental health condition.
+I recently travelled to Ethiopia, to see what this means in person.
+I met Aselefech who, at 70 years old, is caring for two grandchildren, a sick husband, and an adult son with a mental health condition.
 Aselefech herself has serious health issues, but cares for her extended family while bringing in money through spinning cotton.
 Still, some days they can’t afford to eat.

 “I am worried about the kids; I am worried about my husband,” Asefelech told me.
 “I had a breast problem and had surgery: it still makes me ill.
 Now I have kidney stones, but I decided not to have the operation, as then it would be difficult to take care of everyone.”